 A recurring theme in Big Data stories is the scarcity of “data scientists”—the term used for people who can draw insights from large quantities of data.
 This shortage was highlighted in an April 26, 2012, Wall Street Journal article titled, “Big Data’s Big Problem: Little Talent” (Rooney 2012).
 The question “What is a data scientist?” is still being debated (see the articles with this title at Forbes).
 However, there is consensus that data scientists must be innovative problem solvers with expertise in statistical modeling and machine learning, specialized programming skills, and a solid grasp of the problem domain.
 Hilary Mason, chief data scientist at bitly, adds that “data scientists are responsible for effectively communicating the things that they learn.
 That might be creating visualizations or telling the story of the question, the answer, and the context.”
 (Rodriguez 2012: 3-4; citation and emphases added.)

 What is notable here is that Rodriguez clearly recognized the reality behind the disconnect, concieding that “our profession and the ASA have not been very involved in Big Data activities.”
 He does not trivialize the concepts of big data and data science; instead, he patiently explains their distinctive features and provides suggestions for how statisticians can add value to these developments going forward.
 He suggests that statisticians should “view data science as a blend of statistical, mathematical, and computational sciences,” and focus their efforts on how to “extract value from data not only by learning from it, but also by understanding its limitations and improving its quality.
 Better data matters because simply having Big Data does not guarantee reliable answers for Big Questions.”
-In this, Rodriguez echoed the statistical school of data science from the 1990s, with its emphasis on data quality and design.

-In the following editorials, this suggestion is repeated and augmented with
+In a subsequent editorial co-authored with the two succeding presidents of the ASA, Rodriguez’s recognition of the absence of statistics from data science and his strategy to focus on what statisticians do beest is amplified and augmented: